 The real answer is, "No. I haven't been writing."

 The admission, naked and without excuse, is painful.
 There are moments everyday where I contemplate writing, where some brief spark of insight leads to an equally brief poetic impulse, which is difficult to muster further when I'm driving a box truck full of sound equipment on some dimly lit NJ highway after midnight, knowing that when I park the truck that I won't simply have access to a pen and paper.
 Or while entertaining some discussion with my freshman on the development of conclusion paragraphs in argumentative essays a shiver runs down my spine calling me to jot something stanzaic, and it is interrupted by the next student question.
-It's developed into the inconvenience of sex in the lives of too busy lovers—both need to either entertain it at the right moment, or one needs to push past feeling tired and distance into that clarity of physical contact, the threshold breaking caress that reminds you you'll enjoy this if you keep going.
+It's developed into the inconvenience of sex in the lives of too busy lovers—both need to either entertain it at the right moment, or one needs to push past feeling tired and distant into that clarity of physical contact, the threshold breaking caress that reminds you you'll enjoy this if you keep going.